 • BMI – > 30 kg/m2

-• BMI – 27 – 30 kg/m2 with 1 weight related medical condition (comorbidities – Diabetes, hypertension, hyperlipidemia, Obstructive Sleep Apnoea (OS), heart attack, stroke, blood vessel disorders)
+• BMI – 27 – 30 kg/m2 with 1 weight related medical condition (comorbidities – diabetes, hypertension, hyperlipidaemia, obstructive sleep apnoea (OS), heart attack, stroke, and blood vessel disorders)

 • Adolescents who are above 12 years of age with a BMI > 95th percentile or weighing above 60kg.